Tottenham Hotspur F.C.: Support

 Tottenham has a large fan base in the United Kingdom, drawn largely from North London and the Home counties.
 The attendance figures for its home matches, however, have fluctuated over the years.
 Five times between 1950 and 1962, Tottenham had the highest average attendance in England.
-Tottenham was 9th in average attendances for the 2008–09 Premier League season, and 11th for all Premier League seasons.
-In the 2017–18 season when Tottenham used Wembley as its home ground, it had the second highest attendance in the Premier League.
+Tottenham was 9th in average attendances for the 2008–09 Premier League season, and 11th for all Premier League seasons between 1992–93 and 2010–11.
+In the 2017–18 season when Tottenham used Wembley as its home ground, it had the second-highest attendance in the Premier League.
 It also holds the record for attendance in the Premier League, with 83,222 attending the North London derby on 10 February 2018.
-Historical supporters of the club have included such figures as philosopher A.J.
-Ayer.
-There are many official supporters' clubs located around the world, while an independent supporters club, the Tottenham Hotspur Supporters' Trust, is officially recognised by the club as the representative body for Spurs supporters.
+Historical supporters of the club have included such figures as philosopher A. J. Ayer.
+There are many official supporters' clubs located around the world, while an independent supporters club, the Tottenham Hotspur Supporters' Trust, is recognised by the club as the representative body for Spurs supporters.

 Historically, the club had a significant Jewish following from the Jewish communities in east and north London, with around a third of its supporters estimated to be Jewish in the 1930s.
 Due to this early support, all three chairmen of the club since 1984 have been Jewish businessmen with prior history of supporting the club.
 The club no longer has a greater Jewish contingent among its fans than other major London clubs (Jewish supporters are estimated to form at most 5% of its fanbase), though it is nevertheless still identified as a Jewish club by rival fans.
 Antisemitic chants directed at the club and its supporters by rival fans have been heard since the 1960s, with words such as "Yids" or "Yiddos" used against Tottenham supporters.
 In response to the abusive chants, Tottenham supporters, Jewish and non-Jewish alike, began to chant back the insults and adopt the "Yids" or "Yid Army" identity starting from around the late 1970s or early 1980s.
 Some fans view adopting "Yid" as a badge of pride, helping defuse its power as an insult.
 The use of "Yid" as a self-identification, however, has been controversial; some argued that the word is offensive and its use by Spurs fans "legitimis[es] references to Jews in football", and that such racist abuse should be stamped out in football.
 Both the World Jewish Congress and the Board of Deputies of British Jews have denounced the use of the word by fans.
 Others, such as former Prime Minister David Cameron, argued that its use by the Spurs fans is not motivated by hate as it is not used pejoratively, and therefore cannot be considered hate speech.
 Attempts to prosecute Tottenham fans who chanted the words have failed, as the Crown Prosecution Service considered that the words as used by Tottenham fans could not be judged legally "threatening, abusive or insulting".